raywzy/ICT/README.md

 + `--AMP`: Reduce the memory cost while training, but sometimes will lead to NAN.
 + `--use_ImageFolder`: Enable this option while training on ImageNet
 + `--random_stroke`: Generate the mask on-the-fly.
-+ Ours codes are also ready for training on multiple machines.
++ Our code is also ready for training on multiple machines.

 #### 2) Guided Upsampling